adam-phillipps/cerebrum/README.md

 ################################################################################
 #                           Cerebrum's workflow
 ################################################################################
-1. Step 1 Check the brain_backlog                                                  *1
+1. Check the brain_backlog                                                  *1
-  * Item 1 the parameters in the messages give the location of the files that the Cerebrum will use to create the environment for the Neurons
+  * The parameters in the messages give the location of the files that the Cerebrum will use to create the environment for the Neurons
       - messages look like this:
       ```Javascript